-- Access and internal roads;
+- S Access and internal roads;

-- To Car and truck parking areas;
+- The set of the set of

 - Administration and workshop buildings;

-- Weighbridge and associated building;
+- & Weighbridge and associated building;

-- Materials Processing Centre (MPC) and Waste Transfer Station (WTS);
+- The Second Seco

-- ᠃ Green waste processing/stockpile area; and
+- V Green waste processing/stockpile area; and

-- Orop-off zone and materials stockpile areas.
+- Prop-off zone and materials stockpile areas.

 The quarry area refers to the existing quarry pit, which is the main feature of the site.
 It is proposed to become a licensed class 2 inert and solid waste landfill.